-The Company has financed its operations to date primarily from the sale of convertible preferred stock.
+The Company has financed its operations to date from the sale of convertible preferred stock.
 Since its inception, the Company has incurred recurring operating losses and negative cash flows from operations.
-As of June 30, 2020, the Company had an accumulated deficit of \$68,194.
+As of December 31, 2019, the Company had an accumulated deficit of \$54,213.
 The Company expects to continue to generate operating losses for the foreseeable future.
-Management believes its existing cash resources will be sufficient to fund its operations as currently planned for at least twelve months following the issuance of these financial statements.
+As discussed in Note 12, in May 2020, the Company entered into a stock purchase agreement and issued 15,313,382 shares of Series D convertible preferred stock ("Series D Preferred") for gross proceeds of \$107,500.
+Management believes its existing cash resources, including \$107,500 received in May 2020, will be sufficient to fund its operations as currently planned for at least twelve months following the issuance of these financial statements.

 The Company is seeking to complete an initial public offering, or IPO, of its common stock.
 In the event that the Company does not complete an IPO, the Company may seek additional capital through one or more of a combination of private financing through the sale of additional equity securities, debt financing or funding in connection with any collaborative relationships it may enter into or other arrangements.
-There can be no assurance that the Company will be able to obtain such additional funding, on terms acceptable to the Company, on a timely basis or at all.
+There can be no assurance that the Company will be able to obtain such additional funding, on terms acceptable to the

+Company, on a timely basis or at all.
 The terms of any financing may adversely affect the holdings or the rights of the Company's existing shareholders.